Pussycat Dolls Present: The Search for the Next Doll: Episode 2: Welcome to the Dollhouse

-They are then taken to a restaurant where they discover their first challenge to be exotic dancing in a class cage in the restaurant.
-Despite Jaime overcoming her lack of confidence, Asia wins and gets immunity.
+They are then taken to a restaurant where they discover their first challenge will be exotic dancing in a class cage in the restaurant.
+Despite Jaime overcoming her lack of confidence, Asia wins immunity.
 During rehearsal, Brittany is criticized for "dancing like a stripperella" while Jaime struggles with her vocals.

-At the performance, Ron and Kim are introduced as judges and Melissa S. forgets her words but it is eventually Brittany who is sent home for her too sexual moves.
+At the performance, Ron and Kim are introduced as judges and Melissa S. forgets her words but Brittany is eventually eliminated for her overtly sexual moves.

 Episode 3: The Transformation

 The girls get a makeover by Jonathan Antin, Robin's brother and taken to a dinner with the judges.
 The girls embrace their new looks, especially Jaime who says the makeover boosted her self-confidence.
-In the challenge, the girls go into the recording studio singing Don't Cha's chorus and despite Mariela's vocal improvement, it is Melissa S who wins immunity.
+In the challenge, the girls go into the recording studio singing the chorus of "Don't Cha" and despite Mariela's vocal improvement, Melissa S. wins immunity.